 Excursion 4 vs 5

 The Intex Excursion 4 is a smaller version of the 5 version.
-Here are the differences:
+Here are 2 photos comparing their length.

-- It is shorter by 20 inches, and narrower by 1 inch.
+- The Excursion 4 is shorter by 20 inches, and narrower by 1 inch.

-- It has 2 fishing rod holders instead of 4 on the Excursion 5.
+- The Excursion 4 has 2 fishing rod holders instead of 4 on the Excursion 5.

-- It has 2 (front and rear) seats, while the Excursion 5 has an inflatable middle row seat.
+- The Excursion 4 has 2 (front and rear) seats, while the Excursion 5 has an inflatable middle row seat.

 Other than these, the 2 boats are identical in terms of build and accessories as well.